Skip to content

 For decades, the federal government has failed to provide enough money to build and operate the necessary water treatment equipment on many reserves.

-But recently as that deadline loomed, the Parliamentary Budget Officer warned that there remained important shortfalls in federal funding for the maintenance of existing water treatment equipment and for the training required to operate it.
+The Parliamentary Budget Officer warned that there remained important shortfalls in federal funding for the maintenance of existing water treatment equipment and for the training required to operate it.

 We have to do better.